 Alternatively, we can specify the diff range manually.
 In the example below, we scan between the current commit and the immediately previous one on the current branch:

-The SAST analysis can be complementary to the code review carried out by the professional at Conviso, even serving as input for the analyst.
-The job below will perform the deploy for code review of the code and will use the same diff identifiers to perform the SAST analysis, forming a complete solution in the pipeline.
-An example of a complete pipeline with both solutions can be seen in the snippet below:
+The SAST and SCA analysis can be complementary to the code review carried out by the professional at Conviso, even serving as input for the analyst.
+The job below will perform the deployment for code review of the code and will use the same diff identifiers to perform the SAST and SCA analysis, forming a complete solution in the pipeline.
+An example of a complete pipeline with all solutions can be seen in the snippet below:

 If authentication is not performed even when loading the